Innovative Technology, Exceptional Care

 Baptist Health Imaging Services

-Bone mineral density (BMD) is a test that measures the amount of calcium in a specific region of the bones.
-From this information, an estimate of the strength of your bones can be made.
+Bone mineral density (BMD) is a test that measures the amount of calcium in a specific region of the bones in order to estimate your bone strength.

 Computed Tomography Scan (CT or CAT Scan)